c2997108/lastwasm/doc/lastal.rst

     MebiBytes, and GibiBytes.
 This option has no effect on the results (apart from their order).

-    If the reference was split into volumes by lastdb, then each volume will be read into memory once per query batch.
+    If the reference was split into volumes by lastdb_, then each volume will be read into memory once per query batch.

 -M  Find minimum-difference alignments, which is faster but cruder.